 The Romanian Lionel Messi

-Originally dubbed the Gnome, because he is only 1.67m tall, Torje was upgraded to become the Romanian Messi after making his FCU Politehnica Timişoara debut aged 16, moving on to FC Dinamo Bucureşti two years later.
-Romania coach Victor Pițurcă has his fingers crossed that Torje, now 24 and a national-team regular, will thrive having been loaned to RCD Espanyol by Udinese Calcio this season.
-"If he manages to impose himself at club level, and manages to get regular games, he will be twice as good in every respect," he said.
+Originally dubbed 'the Gnome' because he is only 1.67m tall, Torje was upgraded to become the Romanian Messi after making his FCU Politehnica Timişoara debut aged 16, moving on to FC Dinamo Bucureşti two years later, then signing for Udinese Calcio.
+Romania coach Victor Pițurcă has his fingers crossed that Torje, now 24 and a national-team regular, can cement a club role.
+"If he manages to impose himself at club level and get regular games, he will be twice as good in every respect," he said.

 The Greek Lionel Messi

 The Greek press were quick to tag the talented Fetfatzidis as the Greek Messi when the attacking midfielder burst on the scene in October 2009 at Olympiacos FC.
-Just 1.64m tall, he had to undergo growth hormone treatment in his early teens, just like the real Messi, though he has not always welcomed the comparisons. ''I don't like being likened to Messi – he is a one-off,'' said the 23-year-old, who is looking to improve the tactical aspects of his game following a summer move to Genoa CFC.
+Just 1.64m tall, he had to undergo growth hormone treatment in his early teens, just like the real Messi, though he has not always welcomed the comparisons.
+"I don't like being likened to Messi – he is a one-off," said the 23-year-old, still eager to improve the tactical aspects of his game following last summer's move to Genoa CFC.

 The Messi of the Adriatico Stadium

 The SSC Napoli forward was nicknamed 'Messi dell'Adriatico' after scoring 18 goals in 37 games to help Pescara Calcio win Serie A promotion in 2011/12.
-The 22-year-old returned to his home-town club the next campaign and, as with many Napoli fans, his favourite Argentinian No10 is not Messi. ''Messi is extraordinary, even if personally I still think the greatest player who ever lived was Diego Maradona,'' he said. ''One day I would like be a Napoli icon like him.''
+The 23-year-old returned to his home-town club the next campaign and, as with many Napoli fans, his favourite Argentinian No10 is not Messi.
+"Messi is extraordinary, even if personally I still think the greatest player who ever lived was Diego Maradona," he said.
+"One day I would like be a Napoli icon like him."

 The Macedonian Lionel Messi